Five Handy Proofreading Tips And Tricks For Writers And Authors

 As a writer, you should have a good idea of the types of errors or typos you make repetitively, so use Find to track them down.

-All electronic proofreading, spelling, and grammar checkers work differently, so what one can’t find, another might.
+All online proofreading, spelling, and grammar checkers work differently, so what one can’t find, another might.

-My advice is to use at least two online grammar checkers to help in finding errors so that your text is double-checked.
+My advice is to use at least two to help in finding errors so that your text is double-checked.

 There are many alternatives and choices.

-I use Grammarly, which works extremely well, especially for commonly repeated words, eliminating the passive and correcting punctuation.
+I use Grammarly, which works exceptionally well, especially for commonly repeated words, eliminating the passive and correcting punctuation.

 It also suggests synonyms that can help you overcome repetition.

-For authors, I would highly recommend considering Prowritingaid because it works extremely well on long documents such as a manuscript.
+For authors, I highly recommend Prowritingaid because it works extremely well on long documents such as a manuscript.

-If you use a free online proofreader or grammar checker, there is usually a text length limit, so having your book already divided into chapters helps you here again here.
+If you use a free online proofreader or grammar checker, there is usually a text length limit, so having your book divided into chapters will help you.

-Perhaps your dialogue is using contracted forms but then changes to uncontracted in one chapter.
+Perhaps your dialogue uses contracted forms in one chapter but changes to uncontracted in another.

 A good tip for dialogue is to read it out loud to hear if it sounds natural.

-Punctuation can also need attention, such as mixing double quotes and single quotes.
+Punctuation can also need attention, such as mixing double and single quotes.

-Check that your spelling is consistent because it is very easy to mix US and British English forms.
+Check that your spelling is consistent because mixing US and British English forms is very easy.

 If you are not sure about certain aspects, you can always consult a good style guide to help you with consistency.